Papua New Guinea Open

 The Papua New Guinea Open is a golf tournament on the PGA Tour of Australasia.
 The event is held at Royal Port Moresby Golf Club, Port Moresby, Papua New Guinea.
 It has been a tour event since 2016.

-It is a Tier 2 event on the tour.
-Total prize money was A$140,000 in 2016, rising to $142,000 in 2017, $145,000 in 2018 and $150,000 in 2019.
-The 2019 winner was Peter Cooke who won by 2 strokes.
+History

 In 1978, Papua New Guinea joined the Asia-Pacific Golf Confederation with the intention of adding the Papua New Guinea Open to the Asia Golf Circuit, but attempts were ultimately aborted.
 That year, the PNG Open had a field of 144 competitors, including 40 professionals, 37 of whom were from Australia.

+After a three-year hiatus from 2020 to 2022, the tournament returned in 2023, featuring as the season-opening event on the 2023–24 PGA Tour of Australasia season.

+Tournament conditions

+In September 2024, an article was released by Monday Q Info, outlining the extremities of the conditions that the players have participated in Papua New Guinea during the PNG Open.
+It had been noted that the course had been fenced off and guarded by corrupt security guards, as well as caddies being paid $20 a day; with reports suggesting that many players experienced theft of personal items from some caddies during tournaments.

+The tournament in recent years has also invited the Prime Minister of Papua New Guinea, James Marape to participate in the tournament.